From the Mind

 The breath is the bridge between body and mind.
 Research on the vagus nerve, parasympathetic activation, and breathwork protocols shows a slow exhale longer than the inhale flips the nervous system from reactive to responsive within 90 seconds.
 One tool, always available, almost nobody uses deliberately.

 The compound identity is not a math formula.
 It is an identity formula.
-One percent better daily is not about optimization.
+One percent better every day is not about optimization.
 It is about accumulated evidence that you are the person you say you are.
-Research on identity-based habits and self-perception shows the daily proof is what actually compounds.
+Research on self-perception and evidence accumulation shows the daily proof is what actually compounds.

 You Teach People How to Treat You: Boundaries Research